Xhideto/Create-Mint/README.md

 # Create & Mint - Batcave

 The smart contract creates an ERC 20 token called "BatCave" using the symbol "BAT".
-There were also functionalities of minting new tokens and burning tokens and pausing/unpausing token transfers.
+There were also functionalities of minting new tokens and burning tokens and anyone can transfer token to other addresses.

 ## Description

-This smart contract ensures that only the owner can `mint`, `burn` tokens, `pause`, or `unpause`, `transfers`, providing control and flexibility.
+This smart contract ensures that only the owner can `mint`, `burn` tokens, and `transfers`, providing control and flexibility.

 ## Functions

-- `mint()`: Allows the owner to create new tokens and assign them to a specified address.
+- `mint()`: The owner can create new tokens and assign them to a specified address.
+- `transfer`: Allows everyone to transfer tokens to other addresses.
 - `burn()`: Allows everyone to burn tokens.
-- `update()`: Overrides its own function to integrate `ERC20Pausable` functionalty.
-- `pause()`: Allows the owner to pause all token transfers.
-- `unpause()`: Allows the owner to resume token transfers.
-- `transfer`: Allows everyone to transfer tokens to other adresses.

 ## Getting Started